 Step 2: Talk about your own personal experiences.

 It’s important to mention people you’ve met or places you’ve traveled to contradict common stereotypes.
 Usually, this will get your students to begin developing an interest in learning more about the country and its people.

-- Collect some images/advertisements/newspaper articles pertaining to the country you are studying.
-Variation: Ask your students to find some as a homework assignment either for the discussion or as a follow-up to the discussion.
+- Collect images, advertisements, and newspaper articles pertaining to the country you’re studying.
+Variation: Ask students to find resources for homework for the discussion.

-- Use these to fuel the discussion with your students and to talk about perspectives and how media doesn’t always present the truth.
+- Use these to fuel the discussion with your students.
+Talk about perspectives and how media doesn’t always present the truth.
 A great way to get your students engaged and using their brains right off the bat!

-If you need authentic Mexican photos for discussions or decorations in your classroom or want to teach your Spanish students a unit about the real Mexico, you may like my Mexican PowerPoint.
+Perhaps you want authentic Mexican photos for discussions or decorations.
+Or maybe you want to teach your Spanish students about the real Mexico.
+In that case, check out my Mexican PowerPoint.

-So excited to collaborate with other foreign language teachers!
-Would love to hear from you about great first week of school activities in your language classrooms!
+So excited to collaborate with other World Language teachers!
+Would love to hear how you teach about breaking down stereotypes in your language classrooms!